DonnaYoung.org

-A guide may be the only other thing that you need to plan a series of lessons.
+A guide may be the only other thing that you need to plan a series of lessons, and it possible that you won't need one.
 Some guides are:

 History/Social Studies